ankitgyawali/crypto-indicator/README.md

 # crypto-indicator

-Cryptocurrency Indicator app for Ubuntu OS written in python with Gtk.
+Cryptocurrency Indicator app for linux written in python with Gtk.

 ## Installation